 Enter your App ID/Package name.
 The app ID/package name can be found in the URL of the app from the respective app store.
 Click Save.

-Bing Ads offers features that let you enhance your ads so potential customers can find your business information quickly and easily.
+Bing Ads ad extensions offer features that let you enhance your ads so potential customers can find your business information quickly and easily.